 Now, rim side, I’m staring down a side canyon along Widforss Trail.
 Widforss is an easy, flat, rim hike.
 I find a forested bench (not the kind you find in a park).
 I nestle in and look out at the Grand Canyon.

-The ponderosa here make the ones back in Montezuma County, Colorado, look about the size of jack pines.
+The ponderosa here makes the ones back ihome n Montezuma County, Colorado, look about the size of jack pines.
 Mount Humphries, 70 miles away outside of Flagstaff, is still knitted in thin bands of snow.
-And I hope for that feeling of paradise those beer drinkers back at Lake Powell were craving.
+And I hope for that feeling of paradise those beer drinkers back at Lake Powell were singing about.
 My desire for mystical ecstasy just another kind of thirst.
-Even a want for heaven is another kind of drought.

 In what is lies the true mystical experience.